 So are you constipated?
 Many consider themselves not to be constipated if anything at all is coming out.
 However, the actual Rome IV definition (most recent consensus of the medical community – May 2016) might surprise you.

-There are many causes for urinary frequency, hesitancy and urgency.
-Although they may seem to be opposing symptoms, frequent voiding and urinary hesitancy may actually drive each other.
+Urgency, frequency and hesitancy – these are some of the biggest issues that may be separate from or in addition to leakage.
+Although they may seem to be contradictory, frequent voiding and urinary hesitancy may actually drive each other.

-Regarding urgency/frequency: When the bladder is emptied too often (or not enough), the bladder itself may become less compliant.
+Regarding urgency/frequency: When the bladder is emptied too often (or not enough), the bladder muscle walls may become less compliant.
 That compliance, or flexibility within the bladder walls, helps define when the body senses urgency.
-To clarify: the bladder is really a small muscular sack that stretches as it fills with urine.
+Basically, the bladder is a small muscular sack that stretches as it fills with urine.
 It needs to be stretched to a certain point to trigger urgency (correlating with bladder contraction).
-If the bladder is emptied too often (or conversely, not enough), then the ability of the bladder to register that “critical point” is lessened.
+If the bladder is emptied too often (or not enough), then the ability of the bladder to register that “critical point” is changed.
 The body will send signals that it is “time to go” by starting bladder contractions at inappropriate times, either before necessary or way too late.
 The result may become frequent urinary urges.

-Regarding hesitancy: Since the bladder contracts when it should not, it also relaxes inappropriately.
-This can lead to urinary hesitancy and retention.
-The bladder starts to release the urine, but then the urethra closes and/or the bladder stops contracting to push the urine out.
-Included in this scenario may be contractions within the urethra itself, preventing full release of urine.
-One danger of retention is that some urine may remain in the bladder, leading to an increased risk of bladder infections.
+Regarding hesitancy: Just as the bladder can contract when it shouldn’t, it can also relax inappropriately.
+Then the bladder will fill past that critical point, leading to urinary hesitancy and retention.
+With hesitancy, the bladder starts to release the urine, but then the urethra closes and/or the bladder stops contracting to push the urine out.
+Included in this scenario may be contractions within the urethra itself, at the bladder neck or ineffective bladder contractions – all preventing full release of urine.
+One danger of retention is that some urine may remain in the bladder which can cause an increased risk of bladder infections.

-Should she prescribe physical therapy for UI, your initial PT evaluation visit will include a thorough history followed by an orthopedic and pelvic examination that determines pelvic floor strength and coordination.
+What should you expect at your initial PT evaluation?
+It will include a thorough history followed by an orthopedic and pelvic examination that determine what factors may be driving your particular issue.

-In treating urinary incontinence, physical therapy interventions are directed toward the pelvic floor muscles first.
-Appropriate use of the pelvic muscles is required to reduce leakage regardless of the cause.
+In treating urinary incontinence, physical therapy interventions can be directed toward the pelvic floor muscles, but should also include a full-body assessment and treatment program.
+Appropriate coordination of the pelvic muscles with everything around and attached to them is required to reduce bladder symptoms, regardless of the cause.

 - Instruction in urgency control techniques.
 There are simple, effective methods for getting those sudden, strong urges under control (often without surgery)!

-- Training of pelvic floor muscles (those muscles that surround the urethral/vaginal openings).
+- More local training of pelvic floor muscles (those muscles that surround the urethral/vaginal openings).
 This may include manual training, biofeedback, vaginal weights, and modalities to increase coordination and strength.

 - Instruction in bladder health, dietary considerations, and lifestyle modifications to reduce urinary frequency.
 It is impossible to treat a condition by only addressing the muscles – dietary influences and years of habitual training may need to be addressed for full success in bladder retraining.